natbprice/radsets/README.md

 Radial Sets diagrams were originally proposed by Alsallakh, Aigner, Miksch, and Hauser.
-The **radsets** package is unaffiliated with these researchers and the visualizations produced differ from the original design.
+The **radsets** package is unaffiliated with these researchers and the visualizations produced differ slightly from the original design.

 Alsallakh, B., Aigner, W., Miksch, S., & Hauser, H. (2013).
 Radial sets:
 Interactive visual analysis of large overlapping sets.
 IEEE Transactions